TarsoLucas/TarsoLucas/README.md

 # Hello there 👋
 > General Kenobi

-### I am a software developer with 3 years of experience in the field.
+### I am a software developer with over 3 years of experience in the field.
 Currently working at Ford Motor Company as a Software Developer, Web Developer and Data Analyst.

 # ❓About me